cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 - `id` (required): This is the internal ID of the layer.
 It needs to be unique within the current group, but is not required to be globally unique.
 - `name` (required): This is the user facing name of the layer (that will appear in the tree).
 Multiple layers can use the same name, they'll be combined in a single entry in the tree.
 - `source` (required): This is the ID of the source used to populate the layer.
+- `grouping` (optional): A grouping field for displaying only a subset of layers within this group.

 ```json
 {